Practicalities Access To The Lord Mayor’s Show

 Accessible WC's are provided at various locations around the parade route including Blackfriars Bridge, Old Bailey, New Change and on Queen Victoria Street (junction with Cannon Street).
-All of them are marked on our one page map, in the access map and in the interactive maps of our smartphone apps.
+All of them are marked on our one page map and in the access map.
 You can also find them using the City's neat Toilet Finder app on android or iOS.